 Museu da Cidade do Recife ( Visit )

 Museu da Cidade do Recife (Recife City Museum) is located in the 17th century Cinco Pontas Fortress.
-It exhibits artifacts, collections, objects, and reproductions of old paintings that portray bygone Recife since the time the Dutch ruled it.
+It exhibits artefacts, collections, objects, and reproductions of old paintings that portray bygone Recife since the Dutch ruled it.

 Museu Franciscano de Arte Sacra

-Museu Franciscano de Arte Sacra (Franciscan Museum of Religious Art) is a museum dedicated to preserving objects related to worship and religious art.
-The museum was inaugurated in 1974 and is located in the Convent of San Antonia, a part of the Golden Chapel.
+Museu Franciscano de Arte Sacra (Franciscan Museum of Religious Art) is dedicated to preserving worship and religious art objects.
+The museum was inaugurated in 1974 and is located in the Convent of San Antonia.
 The collections at the museum include paramentos liturgical, furniture carving, pieces of worship in precious metals as ostensórios, turíbulos, tocheiros and candlesticks, statues, and other objects baroque.
 Among the religious objects displayed here, an interesting one is the first image of Sagrado Coração de Jesus de Pernambuco.

 Museu de Arte Moderna Aloísio Magalhães (MAMAM)

 Museu de Arte Moderna Aloísio Magalhães (Museum of Modern Art Aloísio Magalhães) is a museum created in 1997 within the Galeria Metropolitana de Arte Aloísio Magalhãe located opposite the Capibaribe River.
-The museum is divided into three floors and its main objectives are to promote modern and contemporary art of North-eastern Brazil.
-The exhibitions have showcased displays of various artists such as Basquiat, Cildo Meireles, Antonio Dias, Ernesto Neto, Rivane Neuschwander, and Jarbas Lopes.
+The museum is divided into three floors, and its main objectives are to promote modern and contemporary art of north-eastern Brazil.
+The exhibitions have showcased various artists such as Basquiat, Cildo Meireles, Antonio Dias, Ernesto Neto, Rivane Neuschwander, and Jarbas Lopes.
 There is also a permanent exhibition on display depicting various works of modern art.
-The new annex of MAMAM attached to the Patio in St.Peter’s square holds frequent seminars and discussions.
+The new annexe of MAMAM attached to the Patio in St.Peter’s square holds frequent seminars and discussions.

 Museu da Imagem e do Som de Pernambuco (MISPE)

-Museu da Imagem e do Som de Pernambuco (Museum of Image and Sound of Pernambuco) was founded on October 13, 1970.
-Its main purpose is to document and broadcast the culture of Pernambuco.
+Museu da Imagem e do Som de Pernambuco (Museum of Image and Sound of Pernambuco) was founded on 13th October, 1970.
+Its primary purpose is to document and broadcast the culture of Pernambuco.
 The MISPE collections include more than 6 thousand pieces of discs, audiotapes, posters, postcards, photographs, and slides.
 It has a compilation of 100 films/documentaries, books, and magazines.
 MISPE auditorium seating accommodates 50 visitors where you can watch films.
-It is open every day from Monday to Friday, 9am to 5pm and weekends 1pm to 5pm.
+It is open every day from Monday to Friday.